Project-MONAI/tutorials/automl/DiNTS/README.md

 download the dataset.

 ## Examples
 The tutorial contains two stages: searching stage and training stage.
 An architecture is searched and saved into a .pth file using search_dints.py.
-The searched archtecture will be loaded by train_dints.py and re-trained for spleen segmentation.
+The searched architecture will be loaded by train_dints.py and re-trained for spleen segmentation.

 Check all possible options
 ```bash